Flexible Moral Hazard Problems with Adverse Selection: Model

 The agent's choice of output distribution is not contractible.
 However, the principal can provide a contract contingent on the realized output to motivate the agent to produce.
 A contract $s:[\underline{x},\overline{x}] \to \mathbb{R}$ is a measurable function that specifies the payment $s(x)$ from the principal to the agent when the realized output is $x\in [\underline{x},\overline{x}]$.
 We further require that $s(\cdot)$ satisfies limited liability, i.e., $s(x)\geq 0$ for all $x\in [\underline{x},\overline{x}]$.

 The principal optimally designs a menu of contracts to maximize her expected profit.
-From \cite{myerson82}, we can focus on the design of a direct IC mechanism $(s_0(\cdot),s_1(\cdot),\mu_0,\mu_1)$, where $s_0(\cdot)$, $s_1(\cdot)$ are contracts allocated to the agent if he reports his type to be 0 and 1 respectively, and $\mu_0$, $\mu_1$ are the output distributions recommended to the agent corresponding to the reported type.
+According to \cite{myerson82}, we can focus on the design of a direct incentive-compatible mechanism $(s_0(\cdot),s_1(\cdot),\mu_0,\mu_1)$, where $s_0(\cdot)$, $s_1(\cdot)$ are contracts allocated to the agent if he reports his type to be 0 and 1 respectively, and $\mu_0$, $\mu_1$ are the output distributions recommended to the agent corresponding to the reported type.

 The timeline of the model is as follows.
 First, the agent observes his private type $t\in \{0,1\}$.
-Then, the principal provides a menu of contracts (with recommended output distributions) $(s_0(\cdot),s_1(\cdot),\mu_0,\mu_1)$ to the agent.
+Then, the principal provides a menu of contracts (with recommended output distributions) $(s_0(\cdot),s_1(\cdot),\mu_0,\mu_1)$ to the agent\footnote{We can allow the agent to choose between accepting the menu or rejecting the menu and receiving his outside option with zero utility.
+Because the limited liability constraint ensures that the agent's utility from the menu is always non-negative, the agent is always willing to accept.
+Therefore, this step is omitted.}.
 The agent reports his type $t$ and gets the corresponding contract $s_{t}(\cdot)$.
 Next, the agent chooses an output distribution.
 Finally, the output is realized and the contract is carried out.